 section should consist of 10 to 20 examples of recently completed artwork.

-Images should be inserted in plastic sleeves and bound in a 3-ring binder.
+Images should be inserted in plastic sleeves and bound in a 3-ring binder or

 4-Dimensional works, include a CD or DVD with digital files of animations, web

-images, as well as all digital files, should be numbered and labeled.
+images and/or digital files should be numbered and labeled.